Luxe long weekend away in Newcastle

 Insider tip: Time your visit with the ever-popular Olive Tree Markets (monthly) in Civic Park.
 Bursting with boutique, locally crafted and quirky products (and snacks) it really is a must-do.

 After brunch, get your bearings by joining a walking tour with local expert Becky Kiil from Newcastle Afoot.
 Explore the eclectic streets between the harbour and the sea, discover world-class large-scale murals, see the city’s architectural delights and meet some of the best makers and traders along the way.
 This is no ordinary walking tour – the guides really know their Newcastle and deliver curated content with such knowledge and passion that you'll be tempted to book in for another!

-It’s been a busy day, but it’s not over yet.
-Head back and check-in at the hotel to freshen up before heading to the top level to enjoy a cocktail or two with a view at Rombergs Bar, followed by dinner at their restaurant Roundhouse.
+Head back to the hotel to freshen up before heading to the top level to enjoy a cocktail or two with a view at Rombergs Bar, followed by dinner at their restaurant Roundhouse.
 It’s here that you’ll be reminded of Crystalbrook’s focus on local produce and sustainable luxury.
 They strongly believe in utilising responsibly grown food with chefs working in partnership with artisans, farmers and fisherman to present gorgeous dishes that celebrate the beauty of the ingredients, fresh from the earth and sea.

 Insider tip: Crystalbrook Kingsley is located next to Civic Theatre Newcastle so take a look at upcoming shows and book your trip to coincide with events like the Comedy Festival and New Annual, or any one of the many shows that grace the stage of this stunning 1920s art-deco theatre.